shiraji/shiraji.github.io/source/_posts/2018-03-04-how-to-kontribute-v3.markdown

 ## Developing/Testing Kotlin plugin

-This section describes how to develop kotlin plugin features Intention and Inspection.
+This section describes how to develop kotlin plugin features, Intention and Inspection.
 Intention and Inspection are the two of Frequently Asked Features.
 These are the short description of Intention and Inspection.

 ![intention](https://raw.githubusercontent.com/wiki/shiraji/images/blog/images/how-to-kontribute-v3/how-to-kontribute-v3.036.jpg)